milanmbett/myBlockchain/README.md

 ## 🔧 Core Components

 ### Block Structure
-Our blockchain consists of linked blocks, each containing:
+The blockchain consists of linked blocks, each containing:
 1. **Header Information**: Hash, previous hash, timestamp, nonce
 2. **Transaction Data**: All transactions included in this block
 3. **Merkle Root**: Single hash representing all transactions